Numenorean/keypresses/README.md

 # keypresses
-This is a lib that provide you checking if any key is pressed
+This lib provide you checking if any key is pressed, fully built on win32api
 ### Installation
 Install this package with command `go get github.com/Numenorean/keypresses`